INDEPENDENT SCHOOLS’ BURSARS ASSOCIATION

 • a comprehensive professional development programme covering finance, legal, HR, inspections and other key operational issues and tailored to suit staff at all levels;

-• information, advice and networking opportunities at the ISBA Annual Conference (the 2019 conference will be held at the Manchester Central Convention Complex on Tuesday 21st and Wednesday 22nd May 2019);
+• information, advice and networking opportunities at the ISBA Annual Conference (the 2020 conference will be held at the International Convention Centre (ICC), Birmingham on Tuesday 12th and Wednesday 13th May 2020);

 • a ‘Bursar’s Guide’ – providing the latest information on legislation affecting schools;

 • termly copies of the ISBA’s magazine – The Bursar’s Review – and monthly e-newsletters covering the latest legal, financial and HR news and more;

 • an online job vacancies page where schools can advertise any of their vacant bursary management roles for free.

-The ISBA Board consists of the Chairman of the Association, John Pratten, Bursar at Box Hill School, and the bursars of 12 other leading independent schools.
+The ISBA Board consists of the Chair of the Association, Penny Rudge, Bursar at Wolverhampton Grammar School, and the bursars of between eight and 12 other leading independent schools.